pglevy/sms-com/index.md

 I’ve written and recorded lots of songs for cable and network television in the U.S. and Asia, and written songs for major label artists in Asia.
 I also released my own album in Indonesia and starred in a kids show in Singapore.

-Over the past 10 years, I have taught piano and voice with over 200 students in Northern Virginia and engaged them in a wide variety of performance and recording experiences, including cafes, clubs, restaurants, festivals, pop-rock band workshops, competitions, and fundraisers.
+Over the past 10 years, I have taught piano and voice with over 200 students in Northern Virginia and engaged them in a wide variety of performance and recording experiences, including cafes, clubs, restaurants, senior homes, festivals, pop-rock band workshops, competitions, and fundraisers.

-In addition to music, I love yoga, meditation, cooking, dancing, planting, and overall health and wellness.
+In addition to music, I love yoga, meditation, cooking, dancing, gardening, entrepreneurship, and overall health and wellness.

 ## What if I have more questions?